Tinkerforge/doc/en/source/Tutorials/Tutorial_Authentication/Tutorial.rst

 only parties that know your authentication secret can control your Bricks and Bricklets.

-Support for authentication was added in this software versions:
+Support for authentication was added in these software versions:

 * Brick Daemon: 2.1.0
 * Brick Viewer: 2.1.0
 * All API bindings: 2.1.0
 * Master Brick firmware (Ethernet/WIFI Extension): 2.2.0

 .. _tutorial_authentication_concept: